Voice Type

 Children's voices

-Voice from childhood to adulthood
+The voice from childhood to adulthood

 Treble

-Treble voice range (A3–A5) indicated on piano keyboard in green with dot marking middle C (C4)
+Treble voice range (A3–A5) indicated on piano keyboard in green with dot marking middle C (C4).

 Treble can refer to either a young female or young male singer with an unchanged voice in the mezzo-soprano range.
 Initially, the term was associated with boy sopranos but as the inclusion of girls into children's choirs became acceptable in the 20th century the term has expanded to refer to all pre-pubescent voices.
-The lumping of children's voices into one category is also practical, as boys and girls share a similar range and timbre.[12]
+The lumping of children's voices into one category is also practical as boys and girls share a similar range and timbre.[9]

 Classifying singers